Innovation and Strategic Network Formation: Remaining Proofs

 Let $\overline{q}$ and $\underline{q}$ be the maximum and minimum levels of openness $q_i$ chosen at equilibrium by private firms, respectively.
 Because the probability that no firm learns indirectly from $i$ vanishes exponentially in $\iota(q_i^*,1)n$ while payoffs are $O(n^{k-1})$, the quantity $\iota(\overline{q},1)n$ must be bounded at equilibrium.

 A consequence is that $\iota(\overline{q},\overline{q})n \rightarrow 0$.
-Therefore, the expected number of links to a firm $i$ from other firms vanishes while the expected number of links to $i$ from public innovators is non-vanishing.
+Therefore, the expected number of links to a firm $i$ from other firms is a vanishing fraction of the expected number of links to $i$ from public innovators.
 So a.a.s., a given firm $i$'s links are all with public innovators.

-Since learning indirectly from a public innovator implies learning at least $\alpha n$ ideas, it follows that $\iota(\underline{q},1)n$ does not vanish asymptotically at equilibrium.
-Therefore, the expected payoff $U_i(\mathbf{p}^*,\mathbf{q}^*)$ has order $n^{k-1}$ for each firm $i$.
+Since learning indirectly from a public innovator implies learning at least $\alpha n$ ideas a.a.s., it follows that $\iota(\underline{q},1)n$ does not vanish asymptotically at equilibrium.
+Therefore, a positive fraction of firms learn at least $\alpha n$ ideas a.a.s.
+Any such firm which discovers an idea will produce at least $\binom{\alpha n}{k-1}$ technologies, so $\liminf_n D(\mathbf{p}^*,\mathbf{q}^*)>0$.
 This proves the characterization of equilibria with non-vanishing investment.

 It remains to show there exists a sequence of symmetric equilibria with non-vanishing investment.
 Recall that we now call an equilibrium symmetric if all public innovators choose the same action and the same holds for all private firms.
 Suppose that all firms other than $i$ choose $(p,q)$ with $p\geq \frac12$ and $\delta qn \leq C$ for some $C>0$ and all public innovators choose $p_i = p' \geq \frac12$ and $q_i=1$.

+We claim that the best response $q_i$ for a firm $i$ is unique.
+To see this, observe that best response $q_i$ must satisfy the first-order condition after conditioning on no firm learning indirectly from $i$.
+Up to lower order terms, we can also condition on no firm having learned $i$'s idea and all ideas known to the giant component.
+Then the expected marginal value of an additional incoming link is strictly decreasing in $q_i$ while the expected marginal cost of an outgoing link is strictly increasing in $q_i$.
+So the first-order condition is satisfied at a unique value of $q_i$, and thus there is a unique best response.

-If $q_i$ is the best response for $i$, then $\lim_n q_in$ exists and is independent of $(\mathbf{p},\mathbf{q})$ (given the restrictions in the previous sentence).
+If $q_i$ is the best response for $i$, then $\lim_n q_in$ exists and is independent of $(\mathbf{p},\mathbf{q})$ (given the restrictions on actions assumed above).
 This is because the probability of interactions between $i$ and other firms vanishes asymptotically, while the best response does not depend on the number of ideas learned by the unique giant component.

 Therefore, we can choose $\epsilon>0$ and $C>0$ such that if $q \in [\frac{\epsilon}{\delta n},\frac{C}{\delta n}],$ then for $n$ large so is any best response $q_i$ for firm $i$.
 We claim that for $n$ large, given $\mathbf{p}$, there exists $q$ that is a best response to $(\mathbf{p},\mathbf{q}).$ This follows from Kakutani's fixed point theorem as in the proof of Theorem~\ref{critical}.
 We call this choice of openness $q(\mathbf{p})$.